ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

   <img
   src="./images/section-3-baseline-spec-identity-scope.png"
   >
-  <figcaption>Figure 4: Delineation of the Identity and Credential scope of a BPI</figcaption>
+  <figcaption>Figure 4: Delineation of the Identity and Credential scope of a BPI; Source: Oliver Terbu (ConsensSys)</figcaption>
 </figure>

 As depicted, identities and credentials are established outside of the context, and, therefore, scope of a BPI.
 Hence, it is incumbent on BPI participants -- Requesters, Providers and, if distinct, Operators -- to establish the trust context of acceptable identities and credentials for a BPI.
 This statement also applies to a network of BPIs which are to interoperate with one another.